 - /* end */

 Resolution to this error is easy.
-Instead of installing the eventmachine gem install the eventmachine-win32 gem which has been created for Windows.
-The version number of the win32 based gem appears to be much older than that of eventmachine but I am guessing its because the win32 version doesn’t have as many releases since it was created long after the original gem was.
+Instead of installing this gem, you should actually install the win32 version of this gem which has been created specifically for Windows.
+The version number of the win32 based gem appears to be much older than that the initial gem, but that is because the win32 version doesn’t have as many releases since it was created long after the original gem was.

 - C:\>gem install eventmachine-win32

 - Installing ri documentation for eventmachine-win32-0.7.2...